-- Lafayette Blue Springs State Park is associated with an extensive aquatic cave network, known as the Green Sink Cave system, that is well documented by the local diving community.
-Over 12,000 feet of cave passageways have been surveyed. - The namesake Lafayette Blue Spring is a first-magnitude spring that contributes to the Suwannee River. - A distinctive span of limestone forms a natural bridge across the spring run stream of Lafayette Blue Spring. - Native peoples, Spanish, and early settlers utilized the Suwannee River for its abundance of resources and as a corridor for travel and trade.
-Signs of these activities remain visible on the landscape today, including remnants of a mill site and the historic route of the Bellamy Road as it crossed the river.
+- Lafayette Blue Springs State Park is associated with an extensive aquatic cave network, known as the Green Sink cave system, that is well documented by the local diving community.
+Over 12,000 feet of cavern passageways have been surveyed. - The park is home to one of Florida's first-magnitude springs which runs into the world-famous Suwannee River. - The natural limestone bridge that spans the spring run is a stunning example of the karst limestone geography of the area. - The past cultures of native people, the Spanish and early settlers utilized the Suwannee River's abundant resources and corridor for transportation.
+Signs of these activities remain visible on the landscape today including missing longleaf pine, remnants of the mill site, and the historic route of the Bellamy Road as it crossed the river.